jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_expand_environment_direct_routing.md

 2. Open a new Microsoft Edge browser window and navigate to [**https://www.microsoftazurepass.com**](https://www.microsoftazurepass.com).

-3. Select **Start.**
+3. Select **Start**.

-4. On the weblogin page, sign in as MOD Administrator with the credentials provided to you.
+4. On the login page, sign in as MOD Administrator with the credentials provided to you.

 5. Select **Confirm Microsoft Account**.